RafaelNTeixeira/ComputerSecurity/Logbooks/LOGBOOK3.md

 ## Atacks

-When gaining access to the website as an admin, we found that the attacker can edit the contents he would like such as the home page:
+When gaining access to the website as an admin, we found that the attacker can edit the contents he would like such as posts and the home page.

 ![AdminControl1](/Logbooks/img/adminControl1.png)